informaticslab/mmwr-surround/README.md

-rapid-mmwr
+mmwr-surround
 ==========

-A prototype of tableu and JQuery UI enhanced MMWR
+A prototype of tableu and JQuery UI enhanced MMWR.
+This prototype will expand an existing MMWR surveillance summary with additional links and content from CDC programs, interactive figures using Tableau Public and data exports using data.cdc.gov.

-Issue tracker is available: TBD
+Issue tracker is available: [on JIRA](http://code.phiresearchlab.org/jira/browse/SUR)

 ## Goals
 To enhance some MMWR articles with Tableu style graphics and some JQueryUI fanciness.